 MDT maintenance activities on its roads consist of snow removal and plowing, weed control, culvert and ditch maintenance, striping, and patching.
 Highways are resurfaced on a regular cycle.
 Often it consists of simple pavement preservation, chip/seal or overlay projects, but also could include more substantial resurfacing projects.
 Maintenance work is usually conducted with State funds and is not federally funded.
-None of the nine road segments included on the MDT's Heritage Properties List were resurfaced in 2011.
+A portion of one of the eight road segments (Old US Highway 91 Historic District) included on the MDT's Heritage Properties List was resurfaced in 2012.
 Maintenance work has largely concentrated on snow removal and plowing, which does not cause any damage to the roadway, nor result in the removal or destruction of historic features associated with the roadway.
-It is estimated that the MDT spent approximately \$240,000 on roadway maintenance for the nine historic road segments in 2011.
+It is estimated that the MDT spent approximately \$250,000 on roadway maintenance for the eight historic road segments in 2012-2013.

-The MDT inspects its bridges on two year cycles.
+Federal law mandates that on-system and county-owned off-system bridges are inspected every two years.
+Consequently, the MDT inspects its bridges on two year cycles.
 In any one year, 813 bridges are inspected by the department.
 Inspections are non-invasive and consist primarily of the visual inspections of the structures' components.
-Federal law mandates that on-system and specific county-owned bridges are inspected every two years.
-Again state money is used to conduct the inspections.
-For the fifty historic bridges listed as MDT Heritage Properties, the cost of the inspections every two years is \$25,000.
-The MDT has programmed eleven bridges for replacement.
-Until the time they are removed, they will undergo routine maintenance and biennial inspections.
+State money is used to conduct the inspections.
+For the 54 historic bridges listed as MDT Heritage Properties, the cost of the inspections every two years is \$32,400.00.
+The MDT has programmed fourteen bridges for replacement.
+Until the time they are removed, they undergo routine maintenance and biennial inspections.
 Routine maintenance of bridges includes patching potholes on bridge decks, guardrail repair, and cleaning debris away from piers and abutments.
 That activity is conducted on an as-needed basis and is the result of regular visual inspections by MDT maintenance section staff.

-It is estimated that the MDT spent approximately \$280,000 on routine maintenance of historic roads and bridges in 2011.
+It is estimated that the MDT spent approximately \$282,000 on routine maintenance of historic roads and bridges during the 2012-2013 reporting period.
 None of the completed work compromised the integrity of any of the heritage properties according to the guidelines stipulated in the Historic Roads and Bridges PA.
 The National Register status of eligible properties has not changed because of the MDT's maintenance activities.
 It is not anticipated that the future maintenance activities would adversely affect any heritage properties owned and administered by the MDT.
+If that does occur, the affected heritage property will be dealt with under the Montana Antiquities Act as required.

-For 22 of the 23 archaeological properties, no work was conducted on them by the MDT or its contractors in 2011.
-The only active archaeological excavation in 2011 was at
+For the 21 archaeological properties, no work was conducted on them by the MDT or its contractors in 2012-2013.

-Crow Agency II (24ST0089).
-The work was conducted in association with the MDT's on-going road and bridge programs and were treated under Section 106 of the National Historic Preservation Act.
-The estimated cost for this work will be \$359,000 and consisted 87% federal funds associated with those construction projects.
 Approximately 99% of the archaeological sites remaining on the list were treated under federally-funded projects that occurred before 2011.
 Only portions of the entire sites are located within MDT ROW with the remainder on land not under MDT jurisdiction.
 These sites are not monitored on a regular basis and it is assumed, unless mitigation work had previously occurred on them, that they are undisturbed and in the same condition as when originally discovered.